omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 as.list(my_call)
 ```

-From the first element in this call you can get the name of the function as it was actually called.
+From the first element in this call, you can get the name of the function as it was called.
 Remember that the function itself doesn't have a name, but in the call to the function we have a reference to it, and we can get hold of that reference through the `match.call` function.

 ```{r}
 g <- f